kubetrail/ethkey/README.md

 This step assumes you have [Go compiler toolchain](https://go.dev/dl/) installed on your system.

 Download this repo to a folder and cd to it.
-Make sure `go` toolchain is installed
 ```bash
 go install
 ```